 It’s always fun when casting spells requires a more conscious effort than just tapping a hotkey (although it IS an option in Avencast), so playing as a battle mage using button combinations from fighting games to cast devastating abilities feels right and is quite enjoyable, too.
 There is even a story involving forgotten legacies and unfulfilled prophesies.

 Dark Messiah of Might and Magic

 Slapstick with magic

-As a caster you could blast an orc with a firebolt, sure, but it’s more fun to set up some oil and set it ablaze.
-You could freeze someone, but it’s more fun to coat the ground with ice and have them slide into some spikes or off a ledge.
+As a caster you can blast an orc with a firebolt, sure, but it’s more fun to set up some oil and set it ablaze.
+You can freeze someone, but it’s more fun to coat the ground with ice and have them slide into some spikes or off a ledge.
 The arsenal of spells isn’t huge, but quite a few of them can be used in interesting ways and the maps are built in a way that encourages experiments.

 Wizard of Legend